Spring Gardens theres nothing like them

 Spring Gardens Clean Up

-Mother nature's plan is much grander than any spring clean up with this in mind, it's best to wait a week or two into spring before cleaning up garden debris.
-As a result, any pollinators waking up out of hibernation, hiding under leaves or hanging out under trees, have time to casually jump into action.
+Mother nature's plan is much grander than any spring clean up with this in mind, so it's always best to wait a week or two into spring, before cleaning up garden debris.
+That way any pollinators waking up out of hibernation, hiding under leaves or hanging out under trees, have time to casually jump into action, without having their feathers ruffled to much.

-Once spring has kicked in for a few weeks, pick up all remaining dead leaves, twigs and garden brown debris.
-Place most of these in an outdoor open air or contained compost pile.
+Once spring has passed the first few weeks mark, pick up all remaining dead leaves, twigs and garden brown debris.
 Anything that wont fit in a compost pile, either grind it or cut it up and place around the garden as mulch.
+If you must throw out any excess into the trash.
 Once the ground is cleaned up, trim back any dead stems and leaves off perennial plants.
+Take mental note or jot down any design or plant changes that you want to do.
+Download a free garden design map guide here.

 1. For backyard gardens and container gardens, take inventory and plan soil requirements.
 How much soil, what type of soil, how much compost or natural fertilizers such as worm castings are needed.
 Is it available to you to buy raw materials and make your own soil mix or mixes?

-3. Clean up all debris.
+2. Clean up all debris.
 Throw out any broken pots and pieces and any furniture, lights, watering cans, hoses or garden mediums that no longer serve you.
-Check all used buy dates on organic fertilizer packets, seed packets, left over mulch bags and soil bags that are stored away.
+Check all used buy dates on organic fertilizer packets, seed packets, left over mulch bags and soil bags that are stored away3..

 spring gardens resources